esikm/Pillow/docs/handbook/tutorial.rst

 .. note::

-    The standard version of :py:meth:`~PIL.Image.Image.show` is not very efficient, since it saves the image to a temporary file and calls the :command:`xv` utility to display the image.
+    The standard version of :py:meth:`~PIL2.Image.Image.show` is not very efficient, since it saves the image to a temporary file and calls the :command:`xv` utility to display the image.
 If you don’t have :command:`xv` installed, it won’t even work.
 When it does work though, it is very handy